heigvd-software-engineering/heig-firebase-testing/README.md

 Projects are just going to be "containers" for tasks.
 They will contain some sort of metadata.

-Tasks are the heart of the program, but they're going to be a glorified text fiel.
+Tasks are the heart of the program, but they're going to be a glorified text field.

+_To be clear, we are only going to implement a very small part of this_